remix-run/react-router/.changeset/soft-forks-cough.md

 "react-router-dom": patch
 ---

-Gracefully handle cases where sessionStorage is unavailable when using ScrollRestoration
+Log a warning and fail gracefully in `ScrollRestoration` when `sessionStorage` is unavailable